 RAS mutated genes are among the most common genetic factors of cancer, especially in aggressive cancers, such as pancreatic cancer, And lung, but, despite a decade of efforts, medication aimed at RAS, is not there yet.
 (On how totreat lung cancer in Israel ).

-Researchers from the Integrated named Harold Simmons Cancer Center have shown that the molecule RAS operate in pairs called dimers that cause cancer.
+Researchers at the Comprehensive Cancer Center named Harold Simmons showed that molecules RAS operate in pairs called dimers that cause cancer.
 The new data will help develop a treatment.

 "Mutations in RAS - one of the most common causes of cancer, and there is no possibility to counteract them Dimerization activity of the RAS gives scientists a reliable advantage for moving forward." - said Dr. Kenneth Westover, assistant professor of radiation oncology and biochemistry from the Comprehensive Cancer Center Harold C. Simmons at Southwestern Medical Center in Utah, which this year celebrates its 75th anniversary.